 Free Range Camping to the rescue

-We told Mathew all about Free Range Camping and how we help campers and caravanners find campsites, and of course gave him and the team a copy of the Free Range Camping App.
-A few quick lessons on how to use it and Mathew was very grateful that he and the team would now have a great way of finding places to camp along the way across.
+We told Mathew all about Free Range Camping and how we help campers and caravanners find campsites.
+And of course, gave him and the team a copy of the Free Range Camping App.
+A few quick lessons on how to use it and Mathew was very grateful.
+He and the team would now have a great way of finding places to camp along the way across.
 He was even more impressed when he found out he could use the App offline.

 The team find a place to camp for the night

-We understand the team has now successfully completed the crossing in record time and arrived back in Sydney, and it looks like they may have broken a Guinness World Record along the way, which might be a win for us all in our constant search for renewable energy.
+We understand the team has now successfully completed the crossing in record time and arrived back in Sydney.
+It looks like they may have broken a Guinness World Record along the way.
+Also, might be a win for us all in our constant search for renewable energy.